hammad-mohi/Search-Engine/README.md

-#Seek Search Engine
+# Seek - Web Search Engine

-This document describes the implementation of a Search-Engine developed by Hammad Mohiuddin and Deep Pandya.
+This document describes the implementation of a Web Search Engine developed by Hammad Mohiuddin and Deep Pandya.

 Instructions for running back-end: